San Francisco becomes 1st U.S. city to ban facial recognition technology

 "Ironically, a ban on facial recognition is a step backwards for privacy," Castro said.

-- San Francisco Bans Facial Recognition Technology - The New York ... ›
+- Does Facial Recognition Technology Mean the End of Privacy? - Big ... ›